pawanpanpan/nanda-agent-assignment/README.md

 - **Public URL**: http://3.144.161.206:6000
 - **Status**: Successfully deployed and running

+## What This Agent Does
+This agent mimic myself as an MBA student and finance enthusiasm

 ## Deployment Steps
 1. Launched EC2 instance with security groups configured